Nadai2010/Nadai-SHH/README.md

 ![Alt text](src/assets/image-6.png)

 ## Sign a message:
 We are working on hash functions for message signing.
 In the "Sign a message" section, you can see how, when signing data like EIP-712, we can obtain a hash and an additional point derived from the private key.
 These can be useful in larger projects, such as multi-signature scheme verification, signing data for airdrops, emails, names, and other configurations, as well as verifying an account with its login.
-In this example, you should enter the message "Hello," followed by the secret word "Secret," and proceed to sign.
+In this example, you should enter the message **`Hello`** followed by the secret word **`Secret`**, and proceed to sign.
 A message will appear indicating that the word and message are correct, and you can perform the signing with the data in your wallet (this is a test mode and is not fully implemented yet).

 ![Alt text](src/assets/image-8.png)